code4you2021/code4you.github.io/_posts/2021-10-20-What-is-didSet-and-willSet.md

     }

     var age: Int = 0 {
-        // Something needs to be done before the age property changes willSet {
+        // We need to do something before the age property changes willSet {
             print("1.newValue: ", newValue)
         }